RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver3.0/README.md

         - Only a motion or resolution that is currently under debate should be allowed for voting (ie, you can not debate one motion and vote another)
     - When the vote is complete, the results will be posted to the chair and the moderator.
     - A (passed) vote on the resolution signals the end of the simulation.
+5. Uploading position papers:
+    - Users now have the option to upload position papers in any file format.
+    - This is done from the position paper section of the user's country page.
+They can still use the plaintext option as before.
+    - Log in as ryanb // password, navigate to Political Science 2200.
+Select Argentina.
+Observe.
+    - When a position paper is uploaded, it ends up in the public/uploads/ directory on the server to be fetched.
+    - TODO: A note on naming convention